Organisation of the League of Nations: Advisory Committee on the Traffic in Opium and other Dangerous Drugs

-Partially-integrated into the League's structure, the Permanent Central Opium Board was in charge of the supervision of the traffic in opium and other dangerous drugs.
+Partially integrated into the League's structure, the Permanent Central Opium Board was in charge of the supervision of the traffic in opium and other dangerous drugs.
 Many consider it one of the most important social and humanitarian activity of the League.

-Before the creation of the League, there existed an international Convention – the Hague Opium Convention of 1912 – that never entered into force.
+Before the creation of the League, there existed an international Convention – the First International Opium Convention of 1912 – that never entered into force.
 The signatories of the Treaty of Versailles agreed by Art.
 295 to ratify it, ipso facto.
 The 1912 Convention imposed, for the first time, certain obligations for regulating the trade in and production of drugs, on the contracting parties.
 The League subsequently appointed an Advisory Committee, and instructed the Secretariat to collect full information on the steps taken to apply the 1912 Convention.

 The Advisory Committee on the Traffic in Opium and Other Dangerous Drugs was established by the first Assembly of the League, on 15 December 1920.
 The Advisory Committee held its first meeting from 2–5 May 1921, and continued its activities until 1940.
 It was succeeded under the United Nations by the Commission on Narcotic Drugs.

-Permanent Central Opium Board
+Permanent central opium board

-In 1925, a Second Opium Convention signed in Geneva supplemented and extended that of 1912.
+In 1925, a Second Opium Convention signed in Geneva supplemented and extended that of 1912 (First Opium Convention).
 Among others, it rendered the import certificates compulsory, and provided for more effective supervision of production and international trade.
-The Convention further provided for the setting up of a Permanent Central Opium Board.
-The Board was set up in 1928, and build up the international system of control.
-Although a treaty-mandated body, theoretically independent from the League, it became partially-integrated into the structure of the League.
+The convention further provided for the setting up of a Permanent Central Opium Board.
+The board was set up in 1928, and build up the international system of control.
+Although a treaty-mandated body, theoretically independent from the league, it became partially integrated into the structure of the league.

-Drug Supervisory Body
+Drug supervisory body

-In 1931 the Assembly summoned a Conference that deliberated in favor of limiting the national manufacturing of narcotics as the only way to make sure that no margin was left for illicit traffic, this resulted in the adoption of another treaty (the "Limitation Convention") and another organ, the Drug Supervisory Body ("Organe de Contrôle") this time independent from the League, composed of four members and in charge of the collection of estimates on countries' production and trade in controlled drugs.
+In 1931 the Assembly summoned a conference that deliberated in favor of limiting the national manufacturing of narcotics as the only way to make sure that no margin was left for illicit traffic; this resulted in the adoption of another treaty (the "Limitation Convention") and another organ, the Drug Supervisory Body ("Organe de Contrôle") this time independent from the League, composed of four members and in charge of the collection of estimates on countries' production and trade in controlled drugs.
 The Drug Supervisory Body and the Permanent Central Opium Board were merged onto the International Narcotics Control Board in 1968.